 If you have a question about the legal history of New York, please email your request to the Historical Society of the New York Courts with “Legal History Question” in the subject line.
 Please provide as much information as possible in your request so that we may best assist you.
 Inquiries will be answered in the order received.

 Please note: We can only answer specific factual questions.
 We cannot undertake extensive research for your project, nor can we provide legal advice.
+We have a small staff, and our response may take some time.

 If you are searching for either records of attorney admissions prior to 1898 or case files from the Supreme, County, or Local Courts, all records are held by the Clerk of the County.
 Visit the State Unified Court System’s website for contact information.
 Additional historical records can be found at the New York State Library and New York State Archives.